Omicron may be headed for a rapid drop in US and Britain

 “There are still a lot of people who will get infected as we descend the slope on the backside,” said Lauren Ancel Meyers, director of the University of Texas COVID-19 Modeling Consortium, which predicts that reported cases will peak within the week.

-The University of Washington’s own highly influential model says the number of daily reported cases in the U.S. will crest at 1.2 million by Jan.
+The University of Washington’s own highly influential model projects that the number of daily reported cases in the U.S. will crest at 1.2 million by Jan.
 19 and will then fall sharply “simply because everybody who could be infected will be infected,” according to Mokdad.

 In fact, he said, by the university’s complex calculations, the true number of new daily infections in the U.S. — an estimate that includes people who were never tested — has already peaked, hitting 6 million on Jan.
 6.